 A photograph claims to show an 11-pound bullfrog captured in Louisiana.
 Is this photo real or fake?

 11 pound bullfrog caught in a ditch near Sulphur, LA WOW!

 In examining this image, there are several considerations to make:

-- Too Big – According to National Geographic, “The largest of all North American frogs, this giant (bullfrog) can grow to a length of 8 inches (20 centimeters) or more and weigh up to 1.5 pounds (750 grams). ” It’s unlikely to find a specimen weighing 10 times this.
+- Too Big – According to National Geographic, “The largest of all North American frogs, this giant (bullfrog) can grow to a length of 8 inches (20 centimeters) or more and weigh up to 1.5 pounds (750 grams). ” Given this information, it is unlikely to find a specimen weighing 10 times this.

 - Photo Hints – You don’t see the man’s hand.
 In fact, the frog is being held at the end of a gig (a multi-pronged spear) several feet closer to the camera than the man, giving the illusion that the frog is quite large.

 - Largest Frogs – The largest frogs in the world are the Goliath frogs of West Africa which can weigh up to 7 pounds.

-- Wider photo – Looking at the uncropped version of the image (see below) shows the shadow of the gig the man is holding
+- Wider photo – Looking at the uncropped version of the image (see below) which shows the shadow of the gig being held by the man.

 Gigging is a form of hunting that utilizes a multi-pronged spear called a gig.
 As mentioned above, this photo shows a frog at the end of a gig, thus the name of the sport called “frog gigging.”

 The image appears to have been posted on the SaltyCajun.com message boards back in April 2012.
-The person posting it stated that it was his friend who gigged it in a friend’s pond in Ponca City, Oklahoma.
+The person posting the picture stated that a friend had gigged the frog out of a pond in Ponca City, Oklahoma.
 (Also see this discussion).
 The original image is a wider shot than the version that is typically circulated, and this wider angle clearly shows the shadow of the gig in the man’s hands.

 This snapshot featuring a large frog is a case of forced perspective.
-The photo is of a frog held close to the camera at the end of a gig.
+The photo actually shows a frog being held close to the camera at the end of a gig.

 - Frog Gigging (Bass Pro Shops)